gymrek-lab/TRTools/trtools/simTR/README.rst

 Stutter model
 -------------

-Insertions or deletions of repeat units (commonly referred to as stutter errors) are simulated according to the model specified in the `HipSTR manuscript<TODO ART URL>`_.
+Insertions or deletions of repeat units (commonly referred to as stutter errors) are simulated according to the model specified in the `HipSTR manuscript<https://www.nature.com/articles/nmeth.4267>`_.
 The model can be specified using three optional parameters:

 * :code:`--u <float>`: Probability a read contains stutter error that increases the total number of repeat units (Default: 0.05)
 * :code:`--d <float>`: Probability a read contains stutter error that decreases the total number of repeat units (Default: 0.05)